arohit-talari/arohit-talari/README.md

 **SQL Portfolio - Data Cleaning & Exploratory Data Analysis**

 > Most analysts use SQL to pull data.
-This portfolio uses it to answer questions — each project starting with a defined business problem, structured through deliberate data preparation, and worked through systematic analysis until the data had something specific to say.
+This portfolio uses it to answer questions — each project starting with a defined business problem, structured through deliberate data preparation, and worked through systematic analysis until a specific, defensible answer emerged.
 Every decision documented with the reasoning behind it.

 | | |
 |:--|:--|